rahil-p/passport-discord-token/README.md

 #### Create an Application
 Before using `passport-discord-token`, you must register an application with Discord.
-If you have not already done so, create an application in the [Discord Developer Portal](https://discord.com/developers/applications).
+If you have not already done so, create an application in the <a href="https://discord.com/developers/applications" target="_blank">Discord Developer Portal</a>.
 Your application will be issued a client ID and client secret, which need to be provided to the strategy.

 #### Configure Strategy